plone/training/mastering-plone/volto_custom_addon2.rst

     return config;
   }

-| Now we will code the important part of the whole block type: the widget `FAQListEditWidget`.
+Now we will code the important part of the whole block type: the widget ``FAQListEditWidget``.
-| We need a form that consists of a list of existing questions and answers.
+We need a form that consists of a list of existing questions and answers.
 The text should be editable.
 Additional pairs of questions and answers should be addable.
-Next step will be to let the list be drag- and droppable to reorder the items.
-Also should an item be deletable.
+The next step will be to let the list be drag-and-droppable to reorder the items.
+Also an item should be deletable.
-| That's a lot.
+That's a lot.
 Let's start with the list of fields displaying the existing values.

 Create a :file:`FAQListEditWidget.jsx`.